 \section{Experimental Results}

-\textbf{Datasets:} In this paper, we evaluate MTDA methods across datasets, where each dataset is a target domain.
+\textbf{Experimental Methodology:} We evaluate MTDA methods across datasets, where each dataset is a target domain.
 Four benchmark datasets are used for person ReID experiments.
 CUHK03\cite{li2014cuhk03} consists of 13,164 images of 1,467 identities from 5 camera pairs.
 Market1501 \cite{zheng2015scalable} is comprised of a high number of images per identities (32,217 images of 1,501 identities) captured with 6 cameras.
-Compared to CUHK03, the bounding box annotations in Market1501 are lower quality, and persons captured in each bounding box could be partially represented, which makes for a challenging dataset.
+Compared to CUHK03, the bounding box annotations in Market1501 are lower quality, and persons captured in each box may be represented partially, which makes for a challenging dataset.
 DukeMTMC\cite{zhang2017multi} is designed such that each one of the 8 cameras contains unique identities.
 This dataset contains 36,441 images of 1,812 identities, which is similar in size to Market1501 in terms of the number of images and identities.
 Finally, MSMT17 \cite{wei2018msmt17} includes video from 15 indoor and outdoor cameras, and consists of 126,441 images of 4,101 identities.
-Considering that videos are captured in indoor/outdoor conditions, during different days, weather conditions, and times of the day, it certainly represents a more challenging and realistic dataset in comparison to other person ReID datasets.
+Since videos are captured in indoor/outdoor conditions, on different days, weather conditions, and times of the day, MSMT17 represents a more challenging and realistic dataset compared to the others.
 MSMT17 is always used as the source dataset to pre-train the CNNs.
-Considering the diversity of capture conditions, there is a significant domain shift between samples from these datasets (results not shown in this paper).
+Given the diversity of capture conditions, there is a significant domain shift between images from these datasets \cite{mekhazni2020unsupervised}.